kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 # ALPACA Analyzer of long-term profiles and circadian arrangement

+I started implementing it in fcdHfoLong04.m.
+We may rename the function afterwards.
+We may also split it into multiple files.

 ## getData
 The function getData creates three variables: subjectInfo, ds, dp.